alan-turing-institute/the-turing-way-book/content/make/make.md

 The ``%`` symbol is now a wildcard that (in our case) takes the value ``1`` or ``2`` based on the input files in the ``data`` directory.
 You can check that everything still works by running ``make clean`` followed by ``make``.

+An advantage of this is that if you now want to add another dataset, say ``input_file_3``, then you would only need to add that to the rule for the report!

 ### Makefile no. 5 (Wildcards and Path Substitution)